gowri1996/expense-tracker-mobx/README.md

-# daily-user-tracker
+# expense-tracker

-Daily tracking of user provided data
+Expense tracker for user